 The small café in the winter garden serves drinks and small lunches.
 A further café on the roof opens according to the season.

 Photography is mostly allowed.
 Drawing of most works is allowed (but in pencil only).
 Folding chairs and drawing boards may be borrowed for free.

 Admission Tickets for the Glyptoteket

-Admission to the Ny Carlsberg Glyptotek is DKK115, free for children up to 18, and DKK50 for 18 to 27.
+Admission to the Ny Carlsberg Glyptotek is DKK115, free for children up to 18, and DKK85 for students under 27.

 Admission to the permanent collection is free for all on Tuesday (but DKK60 for temporary exhibitions).

-Free guided tours in English are given mid-June to mid-September at noon and 13:00.
+Free guided tours in English are given usually from mid-June to mid-September at noon and 13:00.